mdp/GistEvernoteImport/README.md

 Evernote on the other hand has great search capabilities, but TERRIBLE support for code snippets.

-This project tries to rectify the situation.
+This project tries to rectify the situation by creating a one direction sync of your Github gists to an evernote Notebook of your choosing.

 ### Dependencies